-In 1997, 25 acres of land adjacent to Windridge’s founding location was purchased to begin construction on a 38,000 square foot covered facility.
-Windridge was the first facility in Texas to design and build a facility specific for therapeutic horsemanship programs and the design of the facility has been utilized by other centers across the nation.
+In 1997, 25 acres of land adjacent to Windridge’s founding location was purchased for the construction of a 38,000 square foot covered facility.
+Windridge was the first in Texas to design and build a facility specifically for therapeutic/adaptive horsemanship programs.
+The facility design has been used by other centers across the nation.
 In January 2002 classes began in the new state-of-the-art facility.
 Windridge’s permanent home was completely paid for by East Texans.

 A program participant’s father once expressed, “I never thought others would be interested in my son’s well-being until I came to Windridge.
 One week I found out Windridge has never sought state or federal funding like most non-profits.
 That’s when I realized how important my son and other children are to my neighbors.
 It is my neighbors that are responsible for the existence of this organization, I became overwhelmed”.

 Windridge has been a leader in research and education for therapeutic horsemanship profession.
 In 2007, a research room was built, complete with an equine treadmill and motion capture system, to provide scientific proof of what occurs when an individual with a disability sits astride a horse at a walk.
 In 2016, Windridge co-authored the textbook, The Comprehensive Guide to Equine-Assisted Activities and Therapies.
 This extensive textbook is for individuals beginning their journey in the therapeutic horsemanship profession and is utilized as a reference by universities and instructors-in-training throughout the United States.